 Young or old, there's a backpack to suit your needs

 Although backpacks are most often thought of as a means to haul school supplies, a good-quality pack can be pressed into service as anything from a diaper bag to a daypack for hiking or travel.
-There are a few important factors in choosing the right backpack.
-Organization features are key, but, even more important, is choosing the right backpack for the age of the person who will be carrying it.
+There are a few important factors in choosing the right backpack, however.
+Organization features are key, but even more important is choosing the right backpack for the age of the person who will be carrying it.
 This will influence not only the type and number of pockets and holders, but also the weight and size of the pack.

 Types of backpacks

 Rolling backpacks save your back, but aren't always appropriate.
 They're great if you have orthopedic problems or frequently haul a heavy load.
 Most have tuck-away straps so you can wear the pack on your back while navigating crowded areas; smooth-rolling wheels and telescoping handles let you pull the pack behind you when terrain and crowds allow.
 Some are specially sized for children.
 However, many schools do not allow wheeled backpacks for various reasons -- either due to size restrictions, trying to control tripping hazards in crowded school halls, or because they prefer that children leave their backpacks in their lockers.
 Be sure to check with your school to see what the policy is.
-However, school aside, rolling backpacks are extremely popular with adult hobbyists or travelers, who find rolling backpacks a handy way to haul fabrics, craft supplies, or to tuck under an airline seat.
+However, school aside, rolling backpacks are extremely popular with adult hobbyists, who find rolling backpacks a handy way to haul fabrics, craft supplies and the like, and travelers, who appreciate their ability to tuck under an airline seat or fit neatly into an overhead compartment.

 How we found the best backpacks